swiss-art-research-net/sari-iiif-clip-search/README.md

 To use the CLIP Search with a custom collection of images, the `build.py` script found in `./src` can be used.
 The script operates either in SPARQL mode or in CSV mode.

-In SPARQL mode, a SPARQL query and a SPARQL endpoint are required.
+In SPARQL mode, a apth to a SPARQL query and a SPARQL endpoint are required.
 The query needs to retrieve the IIIF image URLs bound to the variable `?iiif_url`.
 If another variable is used, it can be provided via the `--iiifColumn` option.

 In CSV mode the path to a CSV file is required.
 The CSV file needs to contain the IIIF image URLs in a column named `iiif_url`.